Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Results

-Table.~\ref{tab:auc} shows the classification accuracy of our model in predicting readmissions or death within the first 30 days, benchmarked against predictions given by alternative models trained on the same dataset.
+\textbf{Prediction Accuracy:} Table.~\ref{tab:auc} shows the classification accuracy of our model in predicting readmissions or death within the first 30 days, benchmarked against predictions given by alternative models trained on the same dataset.
 The standard deviation in both the AUROC and AUPRC measures, as determined using bootstrap, was approximately $0.003$.
-Quantization of the data features improved the accuracy of logistic regression to nearly match that of XGBoost on this dataset as measured by AUROC.
+Non-linearly transforming our count features using quantization improved the accuracy of logistic regression to nearly match that of XGBoost on this dataset as measured by AUROC.
 Hence, we used quantization for features in both the Bayesian neural network (BNN) and piecewise exponential (PEM) models.
-The Bayesian neural network we developed utilizes sparsity-inducing horseshoe priors~\cite{carvalhoHorseshoeEstimatorSparse2010} on the weights and biases, which has been shown to improve model performance~\cite{bhadraHorseshoeRegularizationMachine2019}.
+The Bayesian neural network we developed utilizes sparsity-inducing horseshoe priors~\citep{carvalhoHorseshoeEstimatorSparse2010} on the weights and biases, which has been shown to improve model performance~\citep{bhadraHorseshoeRegularizationMachine2019}.